-Though I joke about the first draft being a disaster, thinking back to that day, I remember that I wasn’t concerned.
-I had little doubt that “Into Thin Air” would be a brilliant piece for three reasons: First, I knew that, in general, first drafts, even by great writers, can be way off-base.
+Though I joke about the first draft being a disaster, thinking back to that day, I remember that I wasn’t concerned at all.
+I trusted Jon, and I had little doubt that “Into Thin Air” would be a brilliant piece for three reasons: First, I knew that, in general, first drafts, even by great writers, can be way off-base.
 The most skilled writers can get blinded by their experiences in the field.
 It’s one of the hazards of reporting nonfiction—you get so filled with facts and experiences that you can’t see the forest for the trees.

 Second, I knew that Krakauer was a pro and would ultimately come through with a great story.

 Third, I immediately saw how to fix the problem.